Spacetime Quantum Actions: Introduction

 Quantum mechanics (QM) is a mathematical framework for the development of physical theories \cite{nie.01}.
 This framework assigns an operator acting on a Hilbert space for each observable of a given system, e.g. the position of a particle.
 In particular, the Hamiltonian operator corresponds to the energy of the system and determines its quantum evolution, defining thus the particular theory.
 On the other hand, the spectral properties of a general Hamiltonian preclude the introduction of a time operator, a result known as Pauli's theorem \cite{Pau.90,lm.20,col.19}: In the canonical formulation of QM time is treated ``clasically'', i.e. it is not part of the framework as an observable \cite{lm.20}.

-This manifest asymmetry between space and time is in clear contrast with the covariance of classical (relativistic) physics, a problem partially overcome in canonical formulations of Relativistic Quantum Field Theories: Classical theories are quantized on a time-slice \cite{dy.94} and space becomes an index indicating the site of an ``oscillator''.
+This manifest asymmetry between space and time is in clear contrast with the covariance of classical (relativistic) physics, a problem partially overcome in canonical formulations of relativistic quantum field theories: Classical theories are quantized on a time-slice \cite{dy.94} and space becomes an index indicating the site of an ``oscillator''.
 In this way, transformations mixing space and time (e.g. Lorentz transformations) can be introduced.
-However, since the latter is an external parameter, not the index of a site, at the Hilbert space level an asymmetry is still present \cite{di.19,dia.19}: A tensor product structure is applied to space but not to time \cite{fit.15,ho.17,zh.18, bru.19}.
-This is a manifestation of fundamental open problems concerning the proper treatment of general covariance on Hilbert space \cite{we.20,chat.20,g.09,ma.09,ku.11,boj.11}, which are an important motivation for the recent interest on the introduction of time in a purely quantum framework \cite{QT.15,fit.15,b.16,ho.17,zh.18,b.18,nik.18,m.18,sm.19, bru.19,di.19,dia.19,lm.20,we.20,chat.20,he.20}.
+However, since the latter is an external parameter, not the index of a site, at the Hilbert space level an asymmetry is still present \cite{di.19,dia.19}: A tensor product structure is applied to space but not to time, as observed in \cite{ish.93,Ish.98,fit.15,ho.17,zh.18,cot.18, bru.19}.
+This is a manifestation of fundamental open problems concerning the proper treatment of general covariance on Hilbert space \cite{ish.93,we.20,chat.20,g.09,ku.11,boj.11}, which are an important motivation for the recent interest on the introduction of time in a purely quantum framework \cite{QT.15,fit.15,b.16,ho.17,zh.18,b.18,nik.18,m.18,cot.18,sm.19, bru.19,di.19,dia.19,lm.20,we.20,chat.20,he.20,pla.20}.
 However, the asymmetry is present in any composite system \cite{ho.17,fit.15}.
-In particular, this prevents to represent trajectories in Hilbert space (see Fig.\ \ref{fig:1}) and to provide a conventional description of recent experiments containing quantum correlations in time \cite{megidish2013,pabon2019parallel}.
+In particular, this prevents the representation of trajectories in a Hilbert space (see Sec.\ \ref{II.A}) and the use of conventional tools for describing quantum correlations in time \cite{megidish2013,pabon2019parallel}.